ianmiell/history-service/README.md

 ```

 If you are on a Mac, you may want to `brew install bash` to get a later version.
+The default one that ships is a 3.x version (!?).

 - `socat`

 http://www.dest-unreach.org/socat/

 Available on most package managers.

+## Bugs / TODOs

+- Multi-line commands not well-handled
+- Unique the commands?
+- Record the date and source of the command?
+- Create a history db?